asleepace/rn-debugger/README.md

 ## How to view data

-Open http://localhost:8082 in your browser and open the chrome devtools.
+Open http://localhost:8082 in your browser and open the chrome devtools to see the following